-GPS tracking not only allows them to locate stolen trailers, but even pinpoint the location of incorrectly parked trailers.
+GPS Location tracking not only allows them to locate stolen trailers but even pinpoint the location of incorrectly parked trailers.

 2. Digital Data Logging

-Historical Logs can also be generated in csv format for printing or transmitting later.
+Historical Logs can also be generated in Excel or csv format for printing or transmitting later.

 3. Real-Time Temperature Alerts of Reefer Trailers

-When temperature monitoring systems are combined with GPS tracking technology, this allows the dispatcher to monitor refrigerated unit conditions remotely at all times.
+When trailer temperature monitoring systems are combined with GPS tracking technology, this allows the dispatcher to monitor refrigerated unit conditions remotely at all times in almost any location.

-You can quickly view fleet in real-time using GPS tracking software and monitor temperature on the map for every trailer or vehicle.
-It allows you to get detailed information about the reefer’s temperature.
+You can quickly view fleet in real-time using GPS tracking software and monitor temperature on the map for every trailer or vehicle, as well as get detailed reefer container temperature logs.

 Furthermore, a GPS tracker linked to reefer can monitor up to 10 wireless temperature sensors at one time.
 It lets you monitor diverse areas of your refrigerated trailer well.

-Since it is linked to the GPS fleet tracking system, the manager gets notified instantly when the temperature deviates from a set range.
+This can notify the manager instantly when the temperature deviates from a set range.